The For Paws Team

 Patti joined For Paws Canine Obedience in 2016.
 She retired from teaching after 27 years and combined her teaching skills and love of dogs into a new adventure when she began an apprenticeship with Jim Devenny.
 In 2018 she became certified as a For Paws dog trainer.
 In 2019 she continued her education by studying and sitting for the CCPDT (Council for Certification of Professional Dog Trainers) exam.
 This is a nationally recognized organization for commitment to positive training methods with dogs.
 She passed the exam in November of 2019.
 She plans to continue her education with additional courses and seminars to keep bringing fresh ideas and skills to her For Paws students.
 She teaches all Levels of classes with For Paws and leads orientation sessions for new clients.
 Patti, her husband Jim, and 3 dogs; Taffy, Pepper and Jackie enjoy their country home and traveling.

 Lori grew up on a farm surrounded by four legged friends – equine and canine.
 She has judged events such as the Equestrian Cross Country (KY Horse Park) and the 2016 Rio Olympics.
 Her love of dogs led her to adopt Casper, an eight week old Pit Bull that expressed a natural interest in being a Therapy Dog.
 She listened to Casper’s call and enrolled in For Paws training.
-Casper is now a certified Therapy Dog and Lori is on the path to earn her For Paws Trainer certification.
+Casper is now a certified Therapy Dog.

 Cailin is an apprentice, in training to be a For Paws Assistant.
 She works at Allie’s Walkabout as a dog handler and daycare training assistant.
 She is working on her Master’s in Clinical Mental Health Counseling and pursuing a career in Animal Assisted Therapy.